-What you must pay when Services that are covered for you you get these services Physician/Practitioner services, including doctor's office In-Network: visits \$0 copay for each Covered services include: Medicare-covered primary Medically-necessary medical care or surgery services care physician office visit. furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any \$20 copay for each other location Medicare-covered specialist Consultation, diagnosis, and treatment by a specialist office visit.
+What you must pay when Services that are covered for you you get these services Physician/Practitioner services, including doctor's office In-Network: visits \$0 copay for each Covered services include: Medicare-covered primary Medically-necessary medical care or surgery services care physician office visit. furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any \$10 copay for each other location Medicare-covered specialist Consultation, diagnosis, and treatment by a specialist office visit.
 Basic hearing and balance exams performed by your \$0 copay for Medicare-PCP or specialist, if your doctor orders it to see if you covered allergy testing and need medical treatment allergy serum.
 Certain telehealth services, including: Primary Care Physician Services, Physician Specialist Services, Phone, E-Visits and Video Individual and Group Sessions for Mental Health Visits with a PCP: \$0 copay Specialty Services. for each Medicare-covered o You have the option of getting these services telehealth visit with a through an in-person visit or by telehealth.
-If you primary care physician. choose to get one of these services by telehealth, you must use a network provider who offers the service Specialty and Mental by telehealth.
-Health Phone, E-Visits and o Phone, E-Visits and Video Visits are a covered Video Visits: \$15 copay for benefit for contracted providers and for contracted each Medicare-covered mental health providers. telehealth visit with a Some telehealth services including consultation. specialist. diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places See "Medicare Part B approved by Medicare prescription drugs" for coinsurance amounts if a
+If you primary care physician. choose to get one of these services by telehealth, you must use a network provider who offers the service Specialty, Mental Health, by telehealth. and other providers o Phone, E-Visits and Video Visits are a covered Phone, E-Visits and Video benefit for contracted providers and for contracted Visits: \$15 copay for each mental health providers.
+Medicare-covered Some telehealth services including consultation, telehealth visit with a diagnosis, and treatment by a physician or practitioner, specialist. for patients in certain rural areas or other places approved by Medicare See "Medicare Part B prescription drugs" for coinsurance amounts if a

-Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits (continued) Prior authorization may Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You're not a new patient and The evaluation isn't related to an office visit in the past 7 days and be required, except for primary care services.
-The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment covered digital rectal exam.
+Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits (continued) Prior authorization may Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You're not a new patient and The evaluation isn't related to an office visit in the past 7 days and be required, except for primary care services. o The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment covered digital rectal exam.